 7.5.8.
-CMD_SETCHANNEL_REQ
+CMD SETCHANNEL REQ

 In order to change the radio channel on the fly, a CMD_SETCHANNEL_REQ can be used.
 This command modifies the volatile setting of the channel currently in use.
-The channel is set to the value in the usersetting after a reset.
-Please refer to the table 17 for the frequency values corresponding to the channel index.
+The channel is set to the value in the user setting after a reset.
+Refer to table 17 for the frequency values corresponding to the channel index.